kcf-jackson/webr-animate/readme.md

 The goal is to have a (partially) working version of the `animate` package in the browser until the original package can be compiled natively to WebAssembly and loaded by webR.
 This is a proof of concept, and not intended for production use.

-The experiment intends to show how much flexibility and fun one can have when you can use R in the browser!
+The experiment aims to show how much flexibility and fun one can have when you can use R in the browser!